A Cinco de Mayo Celebration

 I am sure I do not have to tell you about my infinite love of icy cold Margarita’s, and the fact that Mexican is one of my favorite cuisines.
 Honestly, I really love all the bright and festive colors that go along with a Cinco de Mayo celebration.
 To me it absolutely feels like a party, without even trying hard to decorate.
 Simply by having all the bold and beautiful colors of the rainbow represented in one theme.
 My original vision for this Mexican Fiesta started off with my authentic Mexican blankets.
 They were brought back from our beach side vow renewal, trip to Mexico about 11 years ago.
 Then I quickly realized, um I did not want to spill food all over them (aka salsa) since they might be tricky to get cleaned properly.
 So, I opted to find something less sentimental, in a similar color pattern and save the blankets for snuggling by the fire.
 I ran across this great multi colored rag rug at HomeGoods which gave a nice thick texture to the table top.The next layers came easy, I love the look of galvanized metal especially for outdoor patio parties.
 So, I layered the galvanized chargers I got last year at Hobby Lobby with these fun, brightly colored plates, I found at the Dollar Tree.
 I thought that these plates resembled Fiestaware, but I am not going to be heartbroken if one gets dropped or broken outside.
 I decided to accent my new blue, outdoor patio cushions with a bright blue napkin.
 This really makes the blue ring of the dish ware pop.
 Especially since the plates are predominantly red and orange, perfect for Cinco De Mayo.

 *I was compensated for this post.
 This post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 Since we are grilling fajitas on the Big Green Egg, I wanted to make sure that our guests would have plenty to snack on while the meat, onions and peppers would be grilling.
 You may also have noticed that in lieu of a flower arrangement I decided to make a centerpiece of churros.
 An edible centerpiece, I mean, why not?
 It is festive and are another great snack to munch on while grilling and waiting on dinner.
 Another great recipe I have is my Churro Waffles, perfect if you are doing a brunch.
 Designer Tip: If I am being completely honest here, I had the best of intentions of adding a few handmade tissue paper flowers to the churros arrangement, but I just ran out of time.
 So I am not too proud to offer up this idea to you guys for your celebration.
 Since mine are still just tissue paper packets located in the bat cave, in my office lol.
 In addition to all the standard Cinco de Mayo drink selections I want to mix things up a little bit and offer a authentic soda from Mexico.
 I personally love the Pineapple flavor, but they are all great.
 For a little added celebration you can offer them with a sidecar of tequila, that can be poured directly into the the bottle or taken as a shot.
-As the fajitas come fresh off the grill your guests have the option to make traditional fajitas, nacho style fajitas, or for the more health conscience, a fajita salad.
+As the fajitas come fresh off the grill your guests have the option to make traditional fajitas, nacho style fajitas, healthy so-cal options like a fajita salad.
 It is all up to your guests on how they choose to put the ingredients together.

 As you can see Ron opted for the traditional fajitas, with a flour tortilla and all the fixings, except for lettuce as pointed out by his cousin.
 I mean other than the guacamole and peppers there is nothing green on there, LOL!
 I guess this more of the Paleo version above.

 Let’s not forget the final course of your fiesta before you siesta, dessert.
 I decide to feature the churros, for dipping into a Cafe Ole’ nightcap.
 I call this my Mexican version of coffee and donuts, lol.
 Honestly since Margarita’s are kind of a given for Cinco De Mayo, I wanted to offer up something a little more unique.I came up with this fun recipe which is a spin on a traditional Cafe Au Lait, for Cinco De Mayo.
 When making a traditional Cafe Au Lait, strong French pressed coffee, is used.
 Then steamed milk is then added, it differs from a Caffè Latte, which uses espresso as a base.
 Let me say I adore coffee from a french press, and would chose to make it every day if I had the time.We added a shot of William Wolf Coffee Whiskey to the brew.
 Then topped it with fresh made whipped cream, cinnamon, and a tasty espresso bean to garnish the drink.
 Served with warm churros and optional dipping sauces of caramel, fudge or cinnamon flavored whip cream.
-Ole’!!
+Ole’!

 *I was compensated for this post.
 This post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.You may have seen me feature the Pecan Whiskey by William Wolf last fall for the Pumpkin Pie Martini’s.
 This season we were super excited to be selected to try their new Coffee Whiskey.
 Which I must say is absolutely divine!
 I can see many great recipes in our future with this coffee flavored whiskey.
 Be sure to check out their entire line of flavored Whiskies at www.thinklikeawolf.com